Alcohol Action Advisory Committee

 - Social Host: This committee works with the local community and off-campus population to collaborate on alcohol prevention efforts.
 They reach out to individuals including, but not limited to, Scranton Police Department, University Police, University administrators, and the magistrate to discuss University goals and how these constituencies may support each other in addressing a community issue particularly as it relates to social hosting.
 Currently, the committee is working on unveiling a Social Host Workshop that was created and piloted in the 2012-2013 academic year.

-- Marking and Communication: This committee is tasked with developing and promoting a marketing campaign designed to showcase the mission and goals of the Managing Alcohol Incidents Committee as well as the accomplishments of the group thus far.
+- Marketing and Communication: This committee is tasked with developing and promoting a marketing campaign designed to showcase the mission and goals of the Alcohol Action Advisory Committee as well as the accomplishments of the group thus far.
 This committee is responsible for website maintenance.